parthian-sterlet/sitega/README.md

 8, 9 & 10. - double thresholds for deviations between foreground and background sequences by di-, tri- & tetranucleotide measures
 11. int maximal number of iterations per one foreground sequence (average total number of attemtps to get a background sequence from genome)
-12. char genome release (default values are at10, mm10 and hg38 for Arabidopsis, human and moose genomes)
+12. char genome release (default values are at10, mm10 and hg38 for Arabidopsis, human and moose genomes) Whole chromosome sequences in plain format are required, i.e. headers lines >... should deleted from the whole chromosome files in fasta format.
+These plain files should contain only nucleotide letters, IUPAC nucleotides codes N,W,S etc. are ignored by program, all other symbols like ' ', '\t' etc. should deleted, e.g. for Arabidopsis five files are required: chr1.plain, chr2.plain, chr3.plain, chr4.plain, chr5.plain, for human/mouse respective whole chromosome files are required (1-22,X,Y / 1-19,X,Y).

 ## Set parameters of a model through accuracy estimation